thecivilized/thecivilized/content/en/book/00-Introduction.md

 ## Aggression?

 In this book, we shall focus on that last element of civilization: impediments on aggression.

-## Non-aggression

-Non-aggression is the principle of civilization.
-It is widely practiced already.
-It is what you do when....
+We're summarizing that by the Non Aggression Principle, or NAP.
+We'll start by explaining *what* it is, then convince you of the *why*, of the reasons of its necessity, and finally show you the *how*, the applications of the principle in the world that surrounds you.